FongAnthonyM/python-baseobjects/README.rst

 -------

-Distributed under the terms of the `MIT license`_, *base objects* is free and open source software.
+Distributed under the terms of the `MIT license`_, *baseobjects* is free and open source software.

 Issues